 Welcome to Stop OC Smart Meters

-Watch the Power Film for a quick overview of the Smart Grid Fiasco:
+Preview Take Back Your Power for an excellent overview of the Smart Grid Fiasco:

 How to Opt Out of the Smart Meter SCAM

 The goals of our grassroots group are to notify our fellow Orange County residents of the:

 - How to Retain Your Analog Meter (see below).

 - Current status updates on the fight against Smart Meters throughout California (see below) or via Facebook/Twitter updates.